 I can also forget way too often that all suffering is relative, and all attending relatives suffer right along with the one afflicted.
 She is hurting, too.
 She is worried.
 She is scared.
 She is angry at the illness.
 And, when I falter, she is the braver one and helps me to help myself through it.

 She also knows that I need to come away from and get outside of what seems like an encircling incredible shrinking man mist, but easy to say is not easy to do.
-Yes, I do need to find this balance.
+Yes, I do need to go there.
 Yes, this cancer is always running in the background, sometimes taking center stage, and some days it IS the stage, but it is not the only play in a season … ever.

 Time out today to simultaneously cinch it up, let it go, and get out on the Harley between treatments.
 In general, I should always keep their Live To Ride, Ride To Live credo in plain sight.